renan-cunha/renancunha/content/posts/benchmark.md

 problem.
 First, let's
 use binary everywhere.
 Second, let's make the environment deterministic (an action *k* with context *x* always returns the same reward *r*).
-Third and finally, let's make the reward function *f(x, k*) as simple as possible.
+Third and last, let's make the reward function *f(x, k*) as simple as possible.
 Remember that this reward function is calculated given the context observed and the action chosen.